derekliussqf/TransportationProject2025_I24/README.md

 -Segment the highway, calc avg. velocity & vehicle count for each direction for each 5 seconds

 -For each time interval, calc the ratio of vehicle goes out  vs. total vehicle , for each exit.

+Week 12 Apr.12 - Apr.18

+Week 13 Apr.19 - Apr.25
+-visualize by plot the in and out vehicles in different colors, wait for qi's code